Generalised 4d Partition Functions and Modular Differential Equations: Discussion and open questions

 where $c_{\rm 4d}$ is the central charge of the $USp(2N)$ SCFT with $2N+2$ fundamental hypermultiplets, and $r=N$ is the rank of this SCFT, {\it i.e.}, the complex dimension of its Coulomb branch of the moduli space of vacua.

 As an aside, we note that \eref{eq:KimSong_ccRelation} is exactly the necessary condition for the central charges that was described in \cite{Deb:2025ypl} for the partition function of two theories to be related to each other.
 Here we provided an explicit derivation of this relation for the $USp(2N)$ SCFTs that we consider.
 We believe that the above necessary condition, for general $G$, originates from the relation between the generalised Schur partition function and its associated MLDE.
+Note that \cite{Deb:2025ypl} conjectures an additional necessary condition that relates the Coulomb branch scaling dimensions of theories connected by the same generalised Schur partition function.
+We suspect that such a condition can also be proved by relating these scaling dimensions to other indicial roots of the MLDE.
+We leave a proper treatment for future work.

-Motivated by these observations and our primary result that the generalised Schur partition function satisfies a fixed order and $\ell$ MLDE, we make the following conjecture: \begin{conj} For any given 4d $\cN=2$ superconformal field theory, the following trace of $k$ powers of the associated BPS monodromy matrix:
+Motivated by these observations and our primary result that the generalised Schur partition function satisfies a fixed order and $\ell$ MLDE, we make the following conjecture: \begin{conj} For any given 4d $\cN=2$ superconformal field theory, the following trace of $k$-th powers of the associated BPS monodromy matrix:

-solves a modular linear differential equation of fixed order and Wronksian index, for all $k$.
+solves a modular linear differential equation of fixed order and Wronksian index, for all real (and also complex) $k$.
 Here, $r$ is the rank of the SCFT and